Berlin Observatory: New Berlin Observatory

-On 23 September 1846, Galle and astronomy student Heinrich Louis d’Arrest, since 1845 assistant at the observatory, discovered the planet Neptune, on the basis of positional calculations send by the Frenchman Urbain Le Verrier.
-After an initial lack of success they conferred the Le Verrier data with a newly published sheet of the „Berliner Akademische Sternkarte", edited by the Prussian Academy of Science.
+On 23 September 1846, Galle and astronomy student Heinrich Louis d'Arrest, since 1845 assistant at the observatory, discovered the planet Neptune, on the basis of positional calculations send by the Frenchman Urbain Le Verrier.
+After an initial lack of success they conferred the Le Verrier data with a newly published sheet of the Berliner Akademische Sternkarte, edited by the Prussian Academy of Science.
 The letter from Le Verrier had coincidentally reached his close acquaintance Galle on the same day as Encke's 55th birthday, who gave his permission to search around the given celestial positions.
 At other observatories, the request of the French astronomer was viewed as not having sufficiently promising chances of success, of detecting another large planet on the basis of the deviations between theory and observations for the orbit of Uranus.
 This included Paris Observatory, whose director Le Verrier later became.
 By virtue of the discovery of Neptune, Berlin Observatory gained worldwide renown.

-Beyond that they did much work on the calculation of orbits of comets and asteroids.
+Beyond that, they did much work on the calculation of orbits of comets and asteroids.
 Galle was called to become director of the observatory in Breslau in 1851.
-In 1852 Karl Christian Bruhns was added as second assistant to Encke and in 1854 he became first assistant.
-In 1855 Wilhelm Foerster received a position as second assistant.
-From 1857 Giovanni Schiaparelli studied at the institution for two years.
+In 1852 Karl Christian Bruhns was added as second assistant to Encke and in 1854 became first assistant.
+In 1855, Wilhelm Foerster received a position as second assistant.
+From 1857, Giovanni Schiaparelli studied at the institution for two years.
 When Bruhns transferred to Leipzig in 1860, Foerster became his successor as first assistant.
 In the same year Foerster, together with his co-worker Otto Lesser, discovered the asteroid (62) Erato.
 After Encke fell ill in 1863, he stood in as his deputy and in 1865, the year Encke died, he became director of the observatory.
-The observatory at this time was the most important astronomical research and educational institution in Deutschland.
-In 1873 Viktor Knorre came as Observator; by 1887 he had discovered the asteroids (158) Koronis, (215) Oenone, (238) Hypatia und (271) Penthesilea.
-From 1884 until the beginning of the 1890s Karl Friedrich Küstner was also employed as Observator; he discovered in this time the polar motion as a result of his measurement activities.
-From 1866 to 1900 Arthur Auwers compiled, in Berlin, his Fundamentalkatalog, a comprehensive star catalog containing 170 000 stars.
+The observatory at this time was the most important astronomical research and educational institution in Germany.
+In 1873, Viktor Knorre came as Observator; by 1887 he had discovered the asteroids (158) Koronis, (215) Oenone, (238) Hypatia und (271) Penthesilea.
+From 1884 until the beginning of the 1890s, Karl Friedrich Küstner was also employed as Observator; he discovered in this time the polar motion as a result of his measurement activities.
+From 1866 to 1900, Arthur Auwers compiled, in Berlin, his Catalogues of Fundamental Stars (Fundamentalkatalog, a comprehensive star catalog containing 170000 stars.